voicepaw/so-vits-svc-fork/README.md

 svc train
 ```

+#### Notes

+- Dataset audio duration per file should be <~ 10s or VRAM will run out.
-It is recommended to change the batch_size in `config.json` before the `train` command to match the VRAM capacity.
+- It is recommended to change the batch_size in `config.json` before the `train` command to match the VRAM capacity.
 As tested, the default requires about 14 GB.

 ### Further help